MrkFrcsl98/AES_algorithm/README.md

 ### Mode Of Operation
-AES splits data into 16 byte blocks, each block is then processes by any mode of operation, by default AES employs `ECB`(Electronic-CodeBook) Mode, which is the most simple but also weak mode of operation.
+AES splits data into 16 byte blocks, each block is then processes by any mode of operation, by default AES employs `ECB`(Electronic-CodeBook) Mode, which is the most simple but also weak mode of operation, actually, this mode is also called `mode-less` mode, as it is actually just AES implementation.
 The mode of operation specifies how blocks of data are processed, depending on the mode of operation, blocks can be processed in a stream-like manner or fixed-block sizes.
 In **ECB** block cipher mode of operation, each block of plaintext is encrypted independently, if a block of plaintext is similar to other blocks, ECB mode will produce the same ciphertext block, this will lead to pattern recognition or replay attacks due to lack of `diffusion` in the cipher mode.